miko-798/BENG_183_mini_lecture/README.md

 ##### 3. Current Hot Topics on Precision Medicine

 ## 1. Introduction to Precision Medicine
-Definition of Precision Medicine: Tailoring of medical treatment to the individual characteristics of each patient, especially by using genetic or molecular profiling.
+Definition of Precision Medicine (by Dr. Su-In Lee): Tailoring of medical treatment to the individual characteristics of each patient, especially by using genetic or molecular profiling.

+In other words, precision medicine should account for personal variations in genomic sequence and environmental exposure.

+> Here is a story of how scientists used precision medicine to treat breast cancer.

+In the old paradigm, cancer treatments are usually distinguished by cancer types: lung cancer,

 To advance the field, current genomics and machine learning researchers need to address: